pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 strata_expected_df
 ```

-This kind of exercise suggests that the manner in which our sample was constructed i.e. some aspect of the data generating process pulls some strata of the population away from adopting the treatment group.
-Their propensity for being treated is negatively keyed, so contaminates any causal inference claims.
+This kind of exercise suggests that the manner in which our sample was constructed i.e. some aspect of the data generating process pulls some strata of the population away from adopting the treatment group and that presence in the treatment group pulls the outcome variable to the right.
+The propensity for being treated is negatively keyed, so contaminates any causal inference claims.
 We should be legitimately concerned that failure to account for this kind of bias risks incorrect conclusions about (a) the direction and (b) the degree of effect that quitting has on weight.

 +++